Mark Gillespie (footballer): Motherwell

 On 5 June 2018, Gillespie signed for Scottish Premiership club Motherwell on a two-year deal.
 He made his debut on 17 July 2018, in a Scottish League Cup group stage match at home to Edinburgh City, but was backup to Trevor Carson in league matches until November 2018 when Carson was ruled out with deep vein thrombosis.
 During the season Gillespie saved a penalty on four occasions; at home against Celtic, two in matches against St Johnstone, and at home to Livingston in the final game of the season.
 On 31 May 2020, Motherwell announced that Gillespie (who had been ever-present that season) would be leaving the club after his contract expired.

 Newcastle United

 On 3 July 2020, Newcastle United announced the signing of Gillespie on a three-year contract, returning to the club after twelve years.

 His first team action has been limited to three League Cup appearances in 2020/21 but has appeared on the bench, most notably in the League Cup Final in 2023 with Nick Pope suspended, Martin Dubravka cup-tied and Karl Darlow away on loan.

 On 30 May 2024, the club announced it had extended the player's contract by a year.

 On 6 June 2025, Gillespie signed a further one-year contract with Newcastle.
+On 3 June 2026, the club announced he had signed another one-year extension.